taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 We don't need the robots to work for us,
 if someone else sweats, then I have not gained your trust,
-remember we bleed from underneath an armour prentending to save us time,
+remember we bleed from underneath an armour pretending to save us time,
 \[clap clap\]
 hands and mind are mine to give to you.